cyberark/CYBRHardeningCheck/README.md

 ## Usage
 The package ZIP includes a few folders, a Powershell script (Main.ps1) and a HTML template for the report.
-Download the ZIP and extract it on a CyberArk component server you wish to check Open Powershell and run the Main.ps1 script
+Download the ZIP and extract it on a CyberArk component server you wish to check Open Powershell (as an Administrator) and run the Main.ps1 script
 ```powershell
 PS> .\Main.ps1
 ```